-Chinese tuition for children & fees
+Chinese tuition for children in Singapore

 Want to have Chinese tuition?
 Looking for an experience Chinese tutor who can get your child or children enjoy learning Chinese ??
 Want to prepare your child or children PSLE, “O” level or “A” level exam?
 You have come to the right place … …

 In many years, HUA JIE language programme provide quality tuition both in small group and private.
 We know what the children needs.
 We can bring tuition to a higher level.
 Our Tuition lessons are enjoyable and fun.
 Experience quality tuition service today with our professional Chinese instructors by HUA JIE language programme!

 - By taking private Chinese lessons and mini group with HUA JIE language programs, you are in good hands.
 Currently Ms Jin is the chief professional private and group instructor.
 She is a highly professional graduate and qualified teacher and also a passionate and native experienced teacher with more than 18 years teaching experience both in China and Singapore.
 Her students include MBA students, executives, financiers and business owners from Asia, Europe and America.
 As an experience creative teacher, she make learning Chinese lessons are easy, fun and practical.
 She believes that her students ”can not only learn perfect Mandarin but also know much more about Chinese culture, history and society etc”.
 She sees teaching as her passion and has accumulated significant experience teaching in various settings, from one-to-one tutorials to big group classes of up to 20 students, from Business Mandarin training to exam preparation course.
 Please click here to see the Testimonials.